 - Texas Health Plan At-Risk Premium Revenue: Under our contract with the state of Texas, up to 1% of our Texas health plan's revenue may be refundable to the state if certain performance measures are not met.
 These performance measures are generally linked to various quality-of-care measures established by the state.
 The time period for the assessment of these performance measures previously followed the state's fiscal year, but effective January 1, 2011, it follows the calendar year.
-For the six months ended June 30, 2011, our Texas health plan has received \$1.2 million in at-risk revenue for calendar year 2011.
-We have recognized \$0.6 million of that amount as revenue, and recorded a liability of approximately \$0.6 million as of June 30, 2011, for the remainder.
-If the state of Texas disagrees with our estimation of our compliance with the at-risk premium requirements, an adjustment to the amounts owed may be required. - Medicare Premium Revenue: Based on member encounter data that we submit to CMS, our Medicare revenue is subject to retroactive adjustment for both member risk scores and member pharmacy cost experience for up to two years after the original year of service.
+The state of Texas has notified us that it has discontinued the program for the 2011 calendar year. - Wisconsin Health Plan incentive revenue: Under our contract with the state of Wisconsin, a portion of the capitation premiums are withheld by the state and placed into an incentive pool.
+The amounts withheld are 3.25% of revenue in the southeast region of the state for the Badger Care program and 1% for the remaining membership in the state.
+If certain performance measures are met, the plan may be eligible to receive these additional funds as an incentive payment.
+As of September 30, 2011 we have determined that there is persuasive evidence that at least a portion of these funds have been earned and a receivable \$0.4 million is established accordingly. - Medicare Premium Revenue: Based on member encounter data that we submit to CMS, our Medicare revenue is subject to retroactive adjustment for both member risk scores and member pharmacy cost experience for up to two years after the original year of service.
 This adjustment takes into account the acuity of each member's medical needs relative to what was anticipated when premiums were originally set for that member.
 In the event that a member requires less acute medical care than was anticipated by the original premium amount, CMS may recover premium from us.
 In the event that a member requires more acute medical care than was anticipated by the original premium amount, CMS may pay us additional retroactive premium.
 A similar retroactive reconciliation is undertaken by CMS for our Medicare members' pharmacy utilization.
 That analysis is similar to the process for the adjustment of member risk scores, but is further complicated by member pharmacy cost sharing provisions attached to the Medicare pharmacy benefit that do not apply to the services measured by the member risk adjustment process.
 We estimate the amount of Medicare revenue that will ultimately be realized for the periods presented based on our knowledge of our members' heath care utilization patterns and CMS practices.
-Based on our knowledge of member health care utilization patterns, there is no liability related to the potential recoupment of Medicare premium revenue at June 30, 2011.
+Based on our knowledge of member health care utilization patterns, we have recorded a liability of approximately \$1.2 million related to the potential recoupment of Medicare premium revenue at September 30, 2011.
 To the extent that the premium revenue ultimately received from CMS differs from recorded amounts, we will adjust reported Medicare revenue.